Cencora (NYSE:COR) Updates FY24 Earnings Guidance

 Cencora (NYSE:COR – Get Free Report) updated its FY24 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $13.30-13.50 for the period, compared to the consensus earnings per share estimate of $13.45.
+The company provided EPS guidance of $13.30-13.50 for the period, compared to the consensus EPS estimate of $13.45.

+Several research firms have commented on COR.
+SVB Leerink initiated coverage on shares of Cencora in a research note on Monday, February 26th.
+They set an outperform rating and a $261.00 price target on the stock.
+Leerink Partnrs reiterated an outperform rating on shares of Cencora in a research report on Monday, February 26th.
+Citigroup upped their price target on shares of Cencora from $265.00 to $280.00 and gave the company a buy rating in a research report on Tuesday.
+StockNews.com downgraded Cencora from a strong-buy rating to a buy rating in a report on Thursday.
+Finally, Robert W. Baird boosted their target price on Cencora from $275.00 to $277.00 and gave the company an outperform rating in a research note on Thursday.
+Three investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of Moderate Buy and a consensus target price of $233.90.

-Cencora (NYSE:COR – Get Free Report) last posted its quarterly earnings results on Wednesday, May 1st.
-The company reported $3.80 earnings per share for the quarter, topping the consensus estimate of $3.65 by $0.15.
-The business had revenue of $68.41 billion during the quarter, compared to the consensus estimate of $70.60 billion.
-Cencora had a return on equity of 268.67% and a net margin of 0.67%.
-The firm’s revenue for the quarter was up 7.8% compared to the same quarter last year.
-During the same period in the prior year, the company posted $3.50 EPS.
-As a group, research analysts anticipate that Cencora will post 13.46 EPS for the current fiscal year.
+Cencora (NYSE:COR – Get Free Report) last announced its earnings results on Wednesday, May 1st.
+The company reported $3.80 earnings per share for the quarter, beating analysts’ consensus estimates of $3.65 by $0.15.
+Cencora had a net margin of 0.67% and a return on equity of 268.67%.
+The firm had revenue of $68.41 billion for the quarter, compared to analyst estimates of $70.60 billion.
+During the same quarter in the previous year, the firm posted $3.50 EPS.
+The company’s revenue for the quarter was up 7.8% compared to the same quarter last year.
+Research analysts predict that Cencora will post 13.46 EPS for the current fiscal year.

 Cencora Dividend Announcement

-In related news, CEO Steven H. Collis sold 10,754 shares of the company’s stock in a transaction on Tuesday, April 16th.
-The stock was sold at an average price of $237.48, for a total transaction of $2,553,859.92.
-Following the completion of the sale, the chief executive officer now directly owns 285,088 shares in the company, valued at approximately $67,702,698.24.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-In related news, major shareholder Walgreens Boots Alliance, Inc. sold 4,212,395 shares of the business’s stock in a transaction on Wednesday, February 7th.
-The stock was sold at an average price of $235.41, for a total transaction of $991,639,906.95.
-Following the transaction, the insider now directly owns 26,277,561 shares in the company, valued at approximately $6,186,000,635.01.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CEO Steven H. Collis sold 10,754 shares of the business’s stock in a transaction that occurred on Tuesday, April 16th.
-The stock was sold at an average price of $237.48, for a total transaction of $2,553,859.92.
-Following the sale, the chief executive officer now directly owns 285,088 shares in the company, valued at approximately $67,702,698.24.
+In related news, CEO Steven H. Collis sold 10,754 shares of the stock in a transaction dated Tuesday, April 16th.
+The shares were sold at an average price of $237.48, for a total value of $2,553,859.92.
+Following the completion of the transaction, the chief executive officer now directly owns 285,088 shares in the company, valued at approximately $67,702,698.24.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In related news, CEO Steven H. Collis sold 10,754 shares of the stock in a transaction dated Tuesday, April 16th.
+The shares were sold at an average price of $237.48, for a total value of $2,553,859.92.
+Following the completion of the transaction, the chief executive officer now directly owns 285,088 shares in the company, valued at approximately $67,702,698.24.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, EVP Gina Clark sold 1,100 shares of the stock in a transaction dated Tuesday, February 13th.
+The stock was sold at an average price of $230.48, for a total transaction of $253,528.00.
+Following the completion of the transaction, the executive vice president now owns 24,802 shares of the company’s stock, valued at $5,716,364.96.
 The disclosure for this sale can be found here.
-Insiders sold a total of 4,288,790 shares of company stock worth $1,009,641,379 over the last 90 days.
-Company insiders own 15.80% of the company’s stock.
+Over the last 90 days, insiders sold 4,288,790 shares of company stock valued at $1,009,641,379.
+15.80% of the stock is currently owned by company insiders.

 Cencora Company Profile